Can South Korea's archbishop help pave the way for a papal visit to North Korea? | DW | 17.06.2021

 Widely regarded as a concession to the Kim regime's claims to religious freedom, the cathedral does not have an ordained priest in residence.

-"It's not a real church, it's an imitation designed to show that North Korea is open to religion," said Song.
+"It's not a real church: It's an imitation designed to show that North Korea is open to religion," Song said.
 "In reality, the people are told to worship the Kim family as their 'gods.'"

-Therein lies the problem with a visit to Pyongyang for the North Korean leadership, said Toshimitsu Shigemura, a professor of international relations at Tokyo's Waseda University.
+Therein lies the problem with a visit to Pyongyang for the North Korean leadership, Toshimitsu Shigemura, a professor of international relations at Tokyo's Waseda University, told DW.

-"There is already a wide-ranging effort to clamp down on foreign media going into the North, so I find it difficult to believe that they would permit the pope to speak freely."
+"There is already a wide-ranging effort to clamp down on foreign media going into the North, so I find it difficult to believe that they would permit the pope to speak freely," Shigemura said.

-Nevertheless, South Korean media have seized on You's appointment as a positive development which could be exploited to improve relations between the North and South.
+Nevertheless, South Korean media have seized on You's appointment as a positive development that could be exploited to improve relations between the North and South.

-An editorial in The Korea Times this week said there are hopes that You, who will be promoted to archbishop in October, "will play an active role in promoting peace and reconciliation."
+An editorial in The Korea Times this week said there were hopes that You, who will be promoted to archbishop in October, "will play an active role in promoting peace and reconciliation."

 "This could prove beneficial to boosting inter-Korean relations, given that his trajectory will be quite different from what has been pursued on a governmental level," the editorial said.